eugen-paul/jLexi/README.md

 ![Progress_1](doc/img/Progress_1.png).

 ## Step 3
-Formatted text cann be read from File.
+Formatted text can be read from file.

 Undo/Redo by F1/F2.